-To obtain a Ph.D. in the Physics and Astronomy Department at Rice,students complete certain course work, demonstrate their ability to do research by fulfilling the requirements for the MS degree, and then undertake a research program culminating in the defense of a doctoral thesis.
+To obtain a Ph.D. in the Physics and Astronomy Department at Rice,students complete certain course work, demonstrate their ability to engage in advanced research and their knowledge of the discipline Each student must complete at least eight approved graduate courses, an oral Ph.D. candidacy exam, write and defend a research proposal, and complete the teaching practicum.
+The degree is conferred upon successful public defense of a Ph.D. research thesis.
 Unlike many similar programs around the country, our graduate program offers a great deal of flexibility.
 Students may choose from awide variety of research topics and take courses that are most suited to their interests, while still obtaining the fundamentals needed by any scientist in their chosen subdiscipline.
 Our graduate students become involved in research as soon as possible, always by the end of their first year in the program.
 There is no foreign language requirement, and no comprehensive written qualifying exam on coursework.

 REQUIREMENTS FOR CANDIDACY AND DEGREES